Much will be required from everyone

 The list below is a 'work-in-progress' that I commenced many years ago.
 I regularly discuss 'giving' with clients, prospective clients and when I lecture at universities.
 The uniqueness of this list is that it is populated with organizations that are supported by the entertainment community.
 You'll find familiar names.
 You'll find unfamiliar names.
 Some have budgets in the hundreds of millions of dollars.
 Some have budgets that barely cover their rent and utility bills.
 In the event you are part of the entertainment industry and associated with an organization that is not acknowledged on the list, please send me a note for consideration to be added.

 Review the entire list, and find an organization that supports a cause that may have impacted your life through your own personal experience, a family member or friend.
 Perhaps it's an organization that simply whets your interest, or has an emotional appeal.
 Contact the organization to learn more about what they do.
 Attend a meeting, an event.
 If it feels good, support it; if not, find another organization.
 Don't stop after your first attempt!
 Keep looking!

 Volunteering is an investment in your community—and in your growth as an individual.
-Give back, and you'll be astounded by the results.—Otto Vavrin II
+You will get back far more than you put in.—Otto Vavrin II

 SMC Artists does not endorse any of the charities above.
 Any decision to become associated with a particular charity, is to be determined solely by the reader.
 Ratings of these charities may be reviewed at: Charity Navigator.